criminalking/criminalking.github.io/about.md

 permalink: /about/
 ---

-Hello, my name is Xinran(Conny) Lu, and I am a senior undergraduate student at Tsinghua University, graduating July of 2017 with a B.E degree in Automation(EECS).
+Hello, my name is Xinran(Conny) Lu, and I am a first year PhD student at Department of Computer Science, University of North Carolina at Chapel Hill advised by [Henry Fuchs](http://henryfuchs.web.unc.edu/).
 This is my [CV]({{ "Resume_LuXinran.pdf" | relative_url }}).
-Now I am working with Prof. [Yebin Liu](http://media.au.tsinghua.edu.cn/liuyebin.jsp) in Broadband Network & Digital Media Lab.
+I received my BS degree in Automation from Tsinghua University, worked with Prof. [Yebin Liu](http://media.au.tsinghua.edu.cn/liuyebin.jsp) in Broadband Network & Digital Media Lab.

 ### Research Interests

-My research interests are mainly **VR/AR/MR** and **Computer Graphics**(including animation, 3D reconstruction, rendering and virtual environment). **Visual Neuroscience** and **Artificial Intelligence** also fascinate me a lot.
-My most work projects focused on Computer Vision, e.g. image matting, hand recognition, and neural style.
-Now I change slightly my direction to Computer Graphics and I am doing a project about automatic rigging and character animation.
+My research interests are mainly **VR/AR** and **Computer Graphics**(including 3D reconstruction, rendering and virtual environment). **Visual Neuroscience** and **Artificial Intelligence** also fascinate me a lot.
+My projects focused on Computer Vision (e.g. image matting, hand recognition, neural style) and Computer Graphics (e.g. 3D reconstruction, character animation, pose estimation).

 ### Dream

-I wish to immerse myself in a "generated world" where I create figures, scenes and the whole world by myself, interact with virtual agents and experience other people's life.
-Helping other people to define their own world(some people maybe only want to add some elements in their world) is the next step.
-"Enter Into Virtuality" is my greatest and only hope.
+I wish to immerse myself in a "generated world" where I create figures, scenes and the whole world by myself, interact with virtual agents and experience different life.
+Helping other people to define their own world(VR) or add some elements in their world(AR) is the next step.
+"Enter Into Virtuality" is my greatest dream.

 ### Geek

 One of my classmates and I made a Light Cube in our second year of college after learning an interesting course called Digital Electronics.
-We also used this Light Cube to show different patterns, such as his ex-girlfriend's name.
-HAHAHA...
+We also used this Light Cube to show different patterns, such as his ex-girlfriend's name. :)

 <img src="{{ site.baseurl }}/images/about1_2.png" alt="Constructocat by https://github.com/jasoncostello" style="width: 200px;"/>